 TAPS Seminars are created with your needs in mind.
 Our comprehensive model of care brings together adult survivors of all ages for a weekend of hope and healing.
 Whether you recently lost your hero, have lived many years without them or are somewhere in between, this TAPS Seminar is designed to meet you where you are in your grief journey.

 By bringing together peer professionals, subject matter experts, mental health clinicians and TAPS Peer Mentors and volunteers, we will come alongside you to walk the journey together.

 Our TAPS Seminar faculty members are leaders in the field of grief and loss, suicide, traumatic loss and bereavement and will facilitate a rich learning environment to help you gain coping skills and tools to continue your loved one’s legacy.
-The seminar workshops and programming follow a dynamic curriculum based on the needs of mourning set forth in academia.
+The seminar sessions and programming follow a dynamic curriculum based on the needs of mourning set forth in academia.